Setting up and optimising a website for your small business is one of the most important things you can do as an owner.

 How much do domain names cost?

-There’s no hard and fast rule when it comes to domain names; they vary in cost from 99p to thousands of pounds a year.
+There’s no hard and fast rule when it comes to domain names; they vary in cost from 79p to thousands of pounds a year.
+They will tend to also be much cheaper for the first year and then increase in price as it auto-renews.

 The price will depend on whether it’s a brand-new domain name or one that’s been registered for a while.
 It’ll also depend on the registrar (company host) and the top-level domain (TLD).